Hopac/Hopac/Docs/Programming.md

   // ...
 ```

-A job could then have a dialog with the user using a **YesNoDialog** using code
+A job could then have a dialogue with the user using a **YesNoDialog** and code
 such as:

 ```fsharp